 However, in periods of hyperinflation, holding gold is a way to protect real wealth in a way money is not.

 Banks and mortgage companies

 In periods of negative real interest rates, it tends to increase profit margins for banks With base rates close to zero and very low saving rates, lending rates are higher than saving rates.

 A good example of extreme inflation is Germany in the period 1922-24, the inflation rate reached astronomical figures.

 Middle-class workers who had put a lifetime of savings into their pension fund found that in 1924, the pension fund was worthless.
 After working for 40 years, one middle-class clerk cashed his retirement fund and used it to buy a cup of coffee.

 In this hyperinflation, it led to great fear, uncertainty and confusion.
 People responded by trying to buy anything physical – like buttons, cloth – anything that might hold value better than money.

 However, not everyone suffered as much.
 Farmers did well because the price of food continued to rise.
-Business who had borrowed large sums found that their debts had effectively disappeared due to inflation reducing the real value of debt.
-These business could buy up over firms who had gone out of business due to the costs of inflation.
+Business that had borrowed large sums found that their debts had effectively disappeared due to inflation reducing the real value of debt.
+These businesses could buy up over firms who had gone out of business due to the costs of inflation.